alexl6/PlayList-game-tracker/README.md

 (Website may take up to 2 minutes to load from cold start)

 ## File structures
-All React Typescript code are contained in `front-end` folder.
+All React Typescript files are contained in `front-end` folder.

-Back-end Python code are in the root directory (`application.py` is the main file)
+Back-end Python code files are in the root directory (`application.py` is the main file)

 ## APIs & Data sources